Music of the United States: Hip-hop

-Gangsta rap is a kind of hip hop, most importantly characterized by a lyrical focus on macho sexuality, physicality, and a dangerous criminal image.
-Though the origins of gangsta rap can be traced back to the mid-1980s style of Philadelphia's Schoolly D and the West Coast's Ice-T, the style broadened and came to apply to many different regions in the country, to rappers from New York, such as Notorious B.I.G. and influential hip hop group Wu-Tang Clan, and to rappers on the West Coast, such as Too Short and N.W.A.
-A distinctive West Coast rap scene spawned the early 1990s G-funk sound, which paired gangsta rap lyrics with a thick and hazy sound, often from 1970s funk samples; the best-known proponents were the rappers 2Pac, Dr. Dre, Ice Cube, and Snoop Dogg.
+Gangsta rap is a kind of hip-hop, most importantly characterized by a lyrical focus on macho sexuality, physicality, and a dangerous criminal image.
+Though the origins of gangsta rap can be traced back to the mid-1980s style of Philadelphia's Schoolly D and the West Coast's Ice-T, the style broadened and came to apply to many different regions in the country, to rappers from New York City, such as the Notorious B.I.G. and influential hip-hop group Wu-Tang Clan and rapper Nas, and to rappers on the West Coast, such as Too Short and N.W.A.
+A distinctive West Coast hip-hop scene spawned the early 1990s G-funk sound, which paired gangsta rap lyrics with a thick and hazy sound, often from 1970s funk samples; the best-known proponents were the rappers Tupac Shakur, Dr. Dre, Ice Cube, and Snoop Dogg.
 Gangsta rap continued to exert a major presence in American popular music through the end of the 1990s and early into the 21st century.

 The dominance of gangsta rap in mainstream hip-hop was supplanted in the late-2000s, largely due to the mainstream success of hip-hop artists such as Kanye West.
-The outcome of a highly publicized sales competition between the simultaneous release of his and gangsta rapper 50 Cent's third studio albums, Graduation and Curtis respectively, has since been accredited to the decline.
+The outcome of a highly publicized sales competition between the simultaneous release of his and 50 Cent's third studio albums, Graduation and Curtis respectively, has since been accredited to the decline.
 The competition resulted in record-breaking sales performances by both albums and West outsold 50 Cent, selling nearly a million copies of Graduation in the first week alone.
-Industry observers remark that West's victory over 50 Cent proved that rap music did not have to conform to gangsta-rap conventions in order to be commercially successful.
-West effectively paved the way for a new wave of hip-hop artists, including Drake, Kendrick Lamar and J. Cole, who did not follow the hardcore-gangster mold and became platinum-selling artists.
+Industry observers remark that West's victory over 50 Cent proved that hip-hop music did not have to conform to gangsta rap conventions in order to be commercially successful.

+West effectively paved the way for a new wave of hip-hop artists, including Drake, Kendrick Lamar and J. Cole, who did not follow the hardcore-gangster mold and became platinum-selling artists, while the second won a Pulitzer Prize for Music in 2018, being the first musician outside the classical and jazz genres to be honored.

-Jay-Z became an internationally renowned hip hop icon in the wake of the deaths of The Notorious B.I.G. and Tupac Shakur in the mid-1990s.
+Jay-Z became an internationally renowned hip-hop icon in the wake of the deaths of the Notorious B.I.G. and Tupac Shakur in the mid-1990s, although he was also fighting for the crown with Nas.
+This culminated in the famous Nas and Jay-Z beef, which spawned two of the best diss tracks ever made: "Takeover" and "Ether."
 Kanye West was mentored by Jay-Z and produced for him, before attaining a similar level of success.